-Computer software is one of the most influential technologies ever developed.
-Software has entered every aspect of our lives and is used to control everything from computing and communication devices (such as computers, networks, cell phones, and Web browsers), to consumer products (such as cameras, TVs, and refrigerators), to cyber-physical systems (such as automobiles, medical devices, and aviation systems), and to critical infrastructure (such as financial, energy, communications, transportation, and national defense).
+COMPUTER SOFTWARE IS one of the most influential technologies ever created.
+Software has entered every aspect of our lives, used to control everything from computing and communication devices (such as computers, networks, cellphones, and Web browsers), to consumer products (such as cameras, TVs, and refrigerators), to cyber-physical systems (such as automobiles, medical devices, and aviation systems), and to critical infrastructure (such as financial, energy, communications, transportation, and national defense).

 Unfortunately, software is also sometimes our least dependable engineering artifact.
 Software companies lack the kind of meaningful warranty most other engineering organizations are expected to provide.
-Major corporations and government agencies worldwide invest in fixing software bugs, but the prospect of building reliable software is bleak.
+Major corporations and government agencies worldwide invest in fixing software bugs, but prospects for building reliable software are bleak.
 The pervasive presence of software bugs also makes all existing computing and information systems vulnerable to security and privacy attacks.

 An important cause of such difficulty is the sheer complexity of the software itself.
 If each line of code is viewed as an individual component, software systems are easily the most complicated things we humans have ever built.
 Unlike hardware components, software execution can easily lead to an unbounded number of states, so testing and model-checking techniques cannot guarantee reliability.
-As the hardware community moves deep into new multi-core and cyber-physical platforms, and as software is thoroughly integrated into everyday objects and activities, the complexity of future software could get much worse, even as demand for dependable software becomes more urgent.
+As the hardware community moves deep into new multi-core and cyberphysical platforms, and as software is thoroughly integrated into everyday objects and activities, the complexity of future software could get much worse, even as demand for dependable software becomes more urgent.

 For most of today's software, especially low-level forms like operating systems, nobody knows precisely when, how, and why they actually work.
-These systems lack rigorous formal specifications and were developed mostly by large teams of developers using programming languages and libraries with imprecise semantics.
-Even if the original developers had a good informal understanding of the inner workings, their knowledge and assumptions about system behavior (often implicit) are easily lost or broken in subsequent development or maintenance phases.
+They lack rigorous formal specifications and were developed mostly by large teams of developers using programming languages and libraries with imprecise semantics.
+Even if the original developers had a good informal understanding of the inner work-